luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Create tag selector component/modal:
         - Search/autocomplete input
         - Tabs or filter buttons for entity types (Animals, Groups, Fosters)
+        - **Fosters tab should only be visible in coordinator chat** (hide for foster conversations)
         - List of selectable entities with names
         - Allow selecting multiple entities
     - Fetch entities from organization:
         - Animals: fetch from `animals` table (filtered by organization)
         - Groups: fetch from `animal_groups` table (filtered by organization)
-        - Fosters: fetch from `profiles` table (filtered by organization, role='foster')
+        - Fosters: fetch from `profiles` table (filtered by organization, role='foster') - **only in coordinator chat**
     - Display selected tags as chips above input field:
         - Show entity name and type indicator (e.g., "Fluffy (Animal)", "John (Foster)", "Litter of 4 (Group)")
         - Allow removing tags (X button on chip)
         - Style chips distinctively
+2. **Restrict foster tagging to coordinator chat:**
+    - Check if current conversation is coordinator chat (check conversation type or user role)
+    - Hide "Fosters" tab in tag selector for foster conversations
+    - Only show "Fosters" tab when coordinators are messaging in coordinator chat
-2. Update message sending:
+3. Update message sending:
     - Collect selected tags before sending
     - Pass tags to send message function (from M 5.10b)
     - Clear selected tags after successful send
-3. Test: Can open tag selector, search/filter entities, select multiple tags, remove tags, tags appear as chips
+4. Test: Can open tag selector, search/filter entities, select multiple tags, remove tags, tags appear as chips

 **Testing:**

 -   Tag selector opens and closes correctly
--   Can search/filter animals, groups, and fosters
+-   Can search/filter animals, groups, and fosters (in coordinator chat)
+-   Fosters tab is hidden in foster conversations
+-   Fosters tab is visible in coordinator chat
 -   Can select multiple entities of different types
 -   Selected tags appear as chips with type indicators
 -   Can remove tags before sending
 -   Tags are passed to send function correctly

 **Deliverable:** Tag selection UI working in MessageInput.
-Users can select animals, groups, and fosters to tag in messages.
+Coordinators can select animals, groups, and fosters to tag in coordinator chat.
+Fosters can only tag animals and groups in their conversations.

 ---